 His relaxed, smooth, freeride style earned him another nickname: The Style Master

-^ Craig Kelly shredding in Rusutsu – one of the best places to snowboard in Japan!
+^ Craig Kelly shredding in Rusutsu (Rusutsu rivals Niseko for the best powder in the world).

-It’s safe to say he packed an awful lot into a relatively short career!
+It’s safe to say, Craig packed an awful lot into a relatively short career!

 Sadly, Craig Kelly died in a snowboarding accident in 2003, but his name very much lives on.